jedireza/hapi-mongo-models/README.md

 Contributions are welcome.
 If you're changing something non-trivial, you may want to submit an issue before creating a large pull request.

+Note: This plugin is designed for basic use-cases.
+If you find yourself needing more, consider using the source as inspiration and create a custom plugin for your app.

 ## License